Remove Santa_Crypt Ransomware (.$anta File Recovery)

 Ransomware files are placed deeply into the system and on various locations, thus, thorough scanning is vital to totally remove Santa_Crypt virus.
 Aside from our suggested tool, you may also run your own security program.

-To remove Santa_Crypt automatically, scanning the computer with this efficient anti-malware tool is suggested.
+To remove Santa_Crypt ransomware automatically, scanning the computer with this efficient anti-malware tool is suggested.
 This scanner does not just uncover known threats like viruses or malware, it is also effective in discovering hazardous ransomware like Santa_Crypt.

 1. Download Sophos Virus Removal Tool from the link below.
 Save the file on your computer where you can easily access it.